 The bow shall correspond to the traditional form (shape) of a longbow (or American Flat Bow) conforming to a limb design that when strung the bowstring shall not touch any other part of the bow but the string nocks.
 The bow may be a two piece take-down, having two sections of similar length (take-down within the grip/arrow rest area), and may be made from any material or combination of materials.
-The shape of the grip (grip area only) is not restricted and center-shot is allowed.
+The shape of the grip (grip area only) is not restricted and center- shot is allowed.
 The bow shall be free from protrusions, sights or sight marks, marks or blemishes or laminated pieces (within the bow window area) which could be of use in aiming.

-The bow shall be not less than 150cm in length - this length being measured on a strung bow between the string nocks all along the outside (back) of the limbs.
+For juniors and women the bow shall be not less than 150cm in length, for men the bow shall be not less than 160cm in length - this length being measured on a strung bow between the string nocks all along the outside (back) of the limbs.